 Nanette S. Levinson

-Over the last five decades, discussions and approaches to communication and development have evolved considerably.
-Some of these changes particularly focus on the transformation of the nation-state from its initial conception fifty years ago to its current formation, as well as the transition from the study of political and economic progress to the analysis of cultural components and social development today.
-These major approaches include modernization; diffusion of innovation; dependency paradigm; monistic-emancipatory approach; institutional theory approach; industrial policy; strategic restructuring model; evolutionary paradigm; interorganizational approach; ecosystem approach; and an approach that highlights culture, power, and gender dimensions.
-Part of this investigation are the emerging research trends in communication and development, which involves a “back to the future” trend and an investigation of the new actors and new technologies in the current communication field.
-This leads to a discourse about the significance of additional research that could provide new perspectives about communication and development on a larger scale.
-Additional research is needed in order to capture processes such as cross-organizational learning and improvisation in terms of communication and development, and to recognize the roles of power and culture in these domains.
+Over the last six decades, discussions and approaches to communication and development have evolved considerably.
+Some of these changes particularly focus on the transformation of the nation-state role, from its initial conception to its current formation, as well as the transition from the study of political and economic progress to the analysis of cultural components and social development today.
+These major approaches include modernization, diffusion of innovation, dependency paradigm, monistic-emancipatory approach, institutional theory approach, industrial policy, strategic restructuring model, evolutionary paradigm, interorganizational approach, ecosystem approach, and an approach that highlights culture, power, age, gender and disability dimensions.
+Part of this investigation includes research trends in communication and development.
+Scholarship identifying such trends highlights newer technologies as well as a continuing presence of digital inequalities.
+Additional research is needed to capture processes such as cross-organizational and cross-cultural learning and improvisation in terms of communication and development, and to recognize the roles of power and culture in these domains.
 Furthermore, taking a co-processes approach prevents one from assuming that there is only one correct pathway in the field of communication and development